 The Physics of Melting Glaciers

-Exploring the processes that control the rates of ice melt at a marine terminating glacier in South-east alaska
+Exploring the processes that control the rates of ice melt at marine terminating glaciers

 Retreating glaciers are a dominant source of freshwater into our oceans that not only causes global sea level to rise but also modifies the ocean-atmosphere heat balance, regional ocean circulation and ecosystem dynamics.